 - 3-1.
 Construct a community centre in Heritage Heights and, consistent with the findings from the 2017 PRMP, assemble land for the new community centre as a short-term priority.
 The new community centre should contain an indoor aquatics centre, a fitness centre, double or triple gymnasium, Youth Hub, multi-purpose rooms and explores co-location with a Brampton Library branch.
 The community centre should reflect Age-Friendly, Sport-Friendly and sustainable design principles. - 3-2.
-Initiate a land banking strategy to identify and acquire properties in northwest (RPA A) and northeast (RPA D) Brampton for future community centres. - Land for the proposed Heritage Heights community centre (see PRMP Initiative #1) would optimally be located in the designated Wellness Character Area established in the Heritage Heights Secondary Plan, particularly if it presents an opportunity to create a multi-service community hub in conjunction with recreation, parks, library, cultural and/or health and social service partners. - Land acquisition in northeast Brampton would provide the City with flexibility in the event an update to the PRMP recommends a community centre to meet growth-related needs beyond the year 2036.
+Initiate a land banking strategy to identify and acquire properties in northwest (RPA A) and northeast (RPA D) Brampton for future community centres. - Land for the proposed Heritage Heights community centre (see PRMP Initiative #3-1) would optimally be located in the designated Wellness Character Area established in the Heritage Heights Secondary Plan, particularly if it presents an opportunity to create a multi-service community hub in conjunction with recreation, parks, library, cultural and/or health and social service partners. - Land acquisition in northeast Brampton would provide the City with flexibility in the event an update to the PRMP recommends a community centre to meet growth-related needs beyond the year 2036.
+The potential to use a portion of, or assemble lands adjacent to the Block 47 Community Park should be explored to co-locate a future-term community centre with outdoor amenities.

 - 3-3.
-Future Community Parks in Heritage Heights should include a minimum of three lit rectangular fields (at least one with a synthetic surface and designed with future potential to be enclosed), a lit cricket grounds, a minimum of one major splash pad, a mix of dedicated tennis and pickleball courts, an Activity Hub with multi-use sport courts and a skateboard park, play structures, reflection pool, outdoor skating surface, and outdoor fitness equipment. - 3-4.
+Future Community Parks in Heritage Heights should include a minimum of three lit rectangular fields (at least one with a synthetic surface and designed to be enclosed), a lit cricket grounds, a minimum of one major splash pad, a mix of dedicated tennis and pickleball courts designed to be enclosed, an Activity Hub with multi-use sport courts and a skateboard park, play structures, reflection pool, outdoor skating surface, and outdoor fitness equipment. - 3-4.
 The future Gore Castlemore Community Park should include a minimum of one lit rectangular field with a synthetic surface (and designed with future potential to be enclosed), a major splash pad, dedicated tennis and pickleball courts, skateboard park, multi-use sport court, an adventure playground, reflection pool, outdoor skating surface, and outdoor fitness equipment. - 3-5.
 Working with other corporate departments such as Animal Services, evaluate sites that are appropriate for off-leash dog parks in RPA A, RPA D and RPA E. Consideration should be given to compatibility with other on-site components in a park and adjacent land uses and opportunities to partner with community organizations, private sector or others to assist with operations, fundraising/sponsorships and/or partnerships.